birda14/Arduino-CO2-Datalogger/README.md

  AA Batteries 8 pack | 1 | https://amzn.to/2PoqyLD

  ### Assemble Arduino
  1. Solder header pins onto the datalogger shield.
  2. Connect the datalogger shield to the Arduino Uno.
  3. Install the real time clock CR1220 coin cell battery into the datalogger shield.

  ![Shield and Uno](https://raw.githubusercontent.com/birda14/Arduino-CO2-Datalogger/master/Images/Logger%20and%20Shield%20.png)

  ### Assemble Sensor Board
  1. Solder header pins to all connections on the BME680
  2. Solder individual header pins to only pins 1, 3, 10, and 11 of the T6613 CO<sub>2</sub> sensor (see pinout below).

  ![T6113 pinout](https://github.com/birda14/Arduino-CO2-Datalogger/blob/master/Images/T6613%20pinout.png)

- 3. Connect all componets to the board as per the diagram and tabel below.
+ 3. Connect all componets to the board as per the diagram and table below.

  ![Sensor board](https://github.com/birda14/Arduino-CO2-Datalogger/blob/master/Images/breadboard.png)